machinat/sociably/website/docs/telegram-platform.md

 });
 ```

-Here is an example to upload an image for sending and reuse it:
+Here's an example to upload an image message and reuse it:

 ```tsx
 import fs from 'fs';